Bluff Cove Lagoon

 Hattie and Kevin Kilmartin invite you on this exclusive tour to a private wildlife haven on their 35,000 acre sheep farm close to Stanley.
 The wildlife is spectacular; the beach is pristine; the Sea Cabbage Cafe is fabulous; and the shop/museum unique.
 This memorable three hour, award-winning tour gives you the full flavour of the Falklands and allows you time to explore Stanley.

-Guests are greeted off the tenders by our shore-side team, lead by Larissa, at the Stanley pier.
+Guests are greeted off the tenders by our shore-side team at the Stanley pier.
 They will help our guests on to our Bluff buses and answer any questions.
-Marshall, Len, Graham and June, our mini-bus driver/guide team, give excellent informative presentations on the 30 minute bus ride through Stanley and along the road to Bluff Cove; through the 1982 battlefields and stunning stone-runs, flowing down the mountainsides.
-Each guest is given a 16 page glossy brochure about our tour.
+Our mini-bus driver/guide team give excellent informative presentations on the 30 minute bus ride through Stanley and along the road to Bluff Cove; through the 1982 battlefields and stunning stone-runs, flowing down the mountainsides, and over a ridge, on our new private road, to the beautiful, remote and tranquil Lagoon.

 “Birdwatching just doesn’t get any more civilised.”
 Will Gray, Wanderlust Magazine

 Our guests are met at the penguin rookery by our helpful and knowledgeable rangers, who will answer any wildlife questions guests may have.

 Our guests have two hours to enjoy the wildlife at the rookery and beach.
 As well as the many Gentoo penguins they will also see our growing colony of King penguins and visiting Magellanic penguins on the beach.

 At the rookery, we have benches, so our guests can watch the penguins in comfort.
 Guests with disabilities can be driven down from the rookery to the café and beach, by one of our friendly rangers.

 “A wildlife spectacular!
 A cream tea to die for!”
 Nigel Marven, TV wildlife presenter